fabiodearaujo/sophie-photography-mp4/README.md

+# Sophie Photograpy
-<h1 style="text-align=center;">Sophie Photograpy - Full Stack with Django Milestone Project</h1>
+## Full Stack with Django Milestone Project

+-   This is an ficticious photographer website to showcase a project using the Django Framework.
+This is the last project completing Code Institute course.

 [View the live project here.](https://sophiephotography.herokuapp.com/)

-This is the Full Stack project for Code Institute course.

 <h2 style="text-align:center;"><img src="https://sophiephotography.s3-eu-west-1.amazonaws.com/readmefiles/SophiePhotography_responsive.jpg"></h2>